Outlander (TV series): Season 5 (2020)

 Jamie and Claire fight to retain their home at Fraser's Ridge as the American Revolutionary War looms on the horizon.
-Brianna and Roger marry and Governor Tryon further pushes Jamie to hunt down Murtagh, forcing Jamie to gather up a militia and counteract the Regulators.
-He struggles to balance keeping his godfather safe and fulfilling his duties to the British, especially under the eye of Lieutenant Knox, who is determined to find and kill Murtagh.
+Brianna and Roger marry and Governor William Tryon further pushes Jamie to hunt down Murtagh, forcing Jamie to gather up a militia and counteract the Regulators.
+He struggles to balance keeping his godfather safe and fulfilling his duties to the Crown, especially under the eye of Lieutenant Knox, who is determined to find and kill Murtagh.
 Despite Murtagh's pleas for Jocasta to return his love for her, she moves forward with her fourth marriage, choosing the safety and security of her plantation's future over his idealism.
 Jamie's loyalties are pushed to the breaking point at the Battle of Alamance, when Roger's attempt to warn Murtagh fails and Murtagh is shot dead.
-Roger is captured and mistakenly hanged by the British; he survives, but is left traumatized by the experience.
+Roger is captured and mistakenly hanged by Tryon's soldiers; he survives, but is left traumatized by the experience.
 Jamie is left devastated in the months following the battle.

-Meanwhile, Roger and Bree's relationship is put to the test as there are signs of Stephen Bonnet's reappearance, forcing Brianna to take matters into her own hands when she is captured by him.
-Eventually, Bree and Roger decide to go back through the stones when they realize Jemmy can too, as the future will be much safer for their son.
+Meanwhile, Roger and Brianna's relationship is put to the test as there are signs of Stephen Bonnet's reappearance, forcing Brianna to take matters into her own hands when she is captured by him.
+Eventually, Brianna and Roger decide to go back through the stones when they realize Jemmy can too, as the future will be much safer for their son.
 Their attempt fails and the two, taking this as a sign of fate, decide to stay at Fraser's Ridge, along with their large family.
-Young Ian returns from his time with the Mohawk and learns the truth about Claire, Brianna and Roger's origins when he confronts them with information passed to him by the Mohawk.
+Young Ian returns from his time with the Mohawk and learns the truth about Claire, Brianna, and Roger's origins when he confronts them with information passed to him by the Mohawk.
 Claire continues to subvert conventional medical practices by producing penicillin and covertly providing medical advice under a pseudonym, but her subversive advice backfires on her.
 Claire is abducted and gang raped by Lionel Brown and his men, but is subsequently rescued by Jamie, Fergus, Roger, and the other men of the Ridge.
+A wounded Lionel is taken alive back to the Ridge, but Marsali kills him with poison in revenge for his assault on Claire.
 Though Jamie returns Lionel's body to Richard, Lionel's brother and mayor of Brownsville, Richard subtly threatens Fraser's Ridge and Jamie's family.